A world away – right on our doorstep

 Then there’s The Guernsey herd at Briddlesford Farm, descendants of the farm’s first 15 cows to walk the hills over the farm in 1923.
 They produce rich, velvety milk and cream that is processed and bottled on site and used to make outstanding cheese.

-Similarly, only island milk is used by the Isle of Wight Ice Cream Company for its gelato-style dairy ice cream.
+It’s only island milk and cream that’s used by the Isle of Wight Ice Cream Company for its gelato-style dairy ice cream.

 Wight Whisky is shaking up the world of English whisky as a brand new, independent distillery based on the Isle of Wight and encapsulating its unique terroir which forms the individual flavour profile of their spirits.